coopdevs/lazona_connector/README.md

 ```
 cp .envrc.example .envrc
 ```
-Edit the variables on .envrc adding the real data.
+Edit the variables on .envrc adding the actual data.

 #### Django